-Monica: Well, it's done about two minutes before it looks like that.
+Monica: (checking the saucepan) Well, it's done about two minutes before it looks like that.

-Rachel: I don't know.
-You know, to me he'll always be Jack Geller, walks in while you're changing.
+Rachel: I dunno, y'know, to me he'll always be Jack Geller, walks in while you're changing.

-Chandler: Yes, I've always thought that a young man is a strong reflection of his father.
+Chandler: (trying to butter-up Jack) Ross sure is a great guy.
+Y'know, I've always felt that how a young man turns out is a reflection... on his father.

-Jack: Yes, I've always thought that too.
+Jack: I always thought that, too.
 Tell me, what does your father do?

-Chandler: He's a headliner of a... gay burlesque show.
+Chandler: (reluctantly) He's a headliner of a... gay burlesque show.